Solar photovoltaic power plant

 The National Energy Commission (CNE) of Chile awarded a contract to Acciona Energy in 2014 for the supply of 600GW of renewable electricity a year to the power distributors in Chile operating in the Central Interconnected System (SIC) region, for a period of 15 years from 2018 to 2032.

 Pursuant to the contract, Acciona will develop non-conventional renewable energy sources including wind power and photovoltaic plants to generate the power.
-According its initial plan, the company will invest approximately $500m to deliver the plants with a combined capacity of 255MW.
+According to its initial plan, the company will invest approximately $500m to deliver the plants with a combined capacity of 255MW.

-Once the plants are operational, Acciona will sign power supply agreements for the 2018-2032 period with the distributors operating in the region.
+Once the plants are operational, Acciona will sign power supply agreements for the 2018-2032 period with distributors operating in the region.

 The 600GW of electricity ordered will be sufficient to power approximately 300,000 homes in Chile or the energy content of 354,000 barrels of oil.
 Further, it will offset 576,600mt of carbon dioxide emissions a year from coal-fired power stations.

 El Romero solar PV plant location and make-up

 The El Romero solar power plant is being developed on a 280ha site in the Atacama Desert, which is one of the world’s driest and hottest places.
 The location witnesses a high level of solar radiation and clean air, enabling optimal capture of the sun’s energy.